jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

 * [4 reasons not to turn ChatGPT into your therapist](https://www.brightfama.com/blog/2025/08/28/4-reasons-not-to-turn-chatgpt-into-your-therapist/)
 * [Large language models cannot replace mental health professionals](https://makingnoiseandhearingthings.com/2022/08/03/large-language-models-cannot-replace-mental-health-professionals/)

-{{% /callout %}}

-## Footnotes

 [^1]: For a perspective on informed consent which is tailored to mental healthcare and psychiatry specifically, check out this [article](https://pmc.ncbi.nlm.nih.gov/articles/PMC7055160/) from the Indian Journal of Medical Research.

 [^2]: Although the more concerning cases are those like Character.AI and Replika, the process of Reinforcement Learning through Human Feedback (RLHF) _necessarily_ does this as well.
 Igor and I get into this more on [this](https://kairos.fm/muckraikers/e017/) episode of muckrAIkers.

 [^3]: Found and app called "[AI Listener: Your Emotional Guide](https://www.meta.com/experiences/ai-listener-your-emotional-guide/7182773695092320/?srsltid=AfmBOop9-JHpjv75EJGP_GqaIOyjDqPpCki-S7_Kv2xU5SsvhHRH-s_0)" on Meta's marketplace while researching... truly horrifying.

 [^4]: For example, a recent update to Anthropic's [Use Agreement](https://www.anthropic.com/legal/aup) (from September 15th, 2025) states "Use cases related to healthcare decisions, medical diagnosis, patient care, therapy, mental health, or other medical guidance.
 Wellness advice (e.g., advice on sleep, stress, nutrition, exercise, etc.) does not fall under this category."
 Similarly, [OpenAI's](https://openai.com/policies/service-terms/) reads "Our Services are not intended for use in the diagnosis or treatment of any health condition.
 You are responsible for complying with applicable laws for any use of our Services in a medical or healthcare context."

 [^5]: Not to mention the [evidence](https://pubmed.ncbi.nlm.nih.gov/38471511/); while not unilaterally negative, self-diagnosis comes with significant risks and can make the jobs of healthcare professionals much more difficult.